International Investors: Harm or Help

 There should be no fear if government funds are used to create jobs which will benefit the country, or forcing investors to use locally made products as a condition for their ventures.
 The cost may be slightly more to the mining consessionaires, but the benefit to the indonesian people far outweighs the small difference in cost and quality.
 Did not britain and germany became industralised nations by mining coal, then created industries based on coal mining, and expanded from there?

-13. tomaculum Says:
+13. tomaculum says:

 She was no different with other a normal people who want to get better life and work and the only different with you she was a qualified doctor’s